3liz/lizmap-documentation/source/install/linux.rst

 Create directories for data
 ============================================

-Qgis files and other cache files will be stored into these directories.
+QGIS files and other cache files will be stored into these directories.

 .. code-block:: bash